Lydia Sarunrat Deane: Career

 Lydia debuted her eponymous album in the summer of 2005.
 She became an R&B sensation across Thailand that earned her the title the "Princess of R&B".
 Her music consistently landed on the top of the charts.
 Her first hit single was number one for nine consecutive weeks.

 In addition to her music career, Lydia began acting.
 Her first TV series was Rabum Duang Dao.
 She starred in Sanaeha Sunya Kaen (2014) and Peun Ruk Peun Rissaya (2015).

 As the face of Reebok, Lydia is a health and fitness influencer.

 Lydia also works as a model.
 She has graced the covers of Numéro, Women's Health, Shape, Volume, and many more.
 As an ambassador for Reebok, Lydia advocates for healthy living and following a fitness regime.
 She uses her platform and influence in order to promote and inspire body positivity, healthiness, and activeness.

 Lydia joined by Celebrity Car Wars on History Channel has celebrities from all over Asia take on week driving challenges.
 Lydia and Matthew represented Thailand on season 3 and joined as the first married couple on the show.

 Lydia was winner of The Mask Singer (Thai season 2) second season; Thai singing competition where established singers, actors, and celebrities compete while wearing a costume to mask their identities before unveiling at the end of the show, Lydia was the cohost of Bolt of Talent on Star World Asia an original series that documents award-winning American songwriter and pop culture icon Michael Bolton in search for undiscovered gifted singers across Asia, Lydia acted in Channel 3 Thailand's popular Channel 3 series, having first starred in Rabum Duang Dao in 2010.

 Lydia has an HBO Asia Originals reality show called Deane’s Dynasty.
-There is an 8-episode reality series offering an intimate glimpse into the lives of one of Thailand’s most prominent celebrity families, Lydia and Matthew Deane (actor), along with their circle of well-known friends.
+It is an 8-episode reality series offering a glimpse into the lives of one of Thailand’s most prominent celebrity families, Lydia and Matthew Deane (actor), along with their circle of well-known friends.
 Together, they navigate the challenges and triumphs that fame, family, and career bring.